ruskevych/bookinghub-fe/docs/COMPONENT-ARCHITECTURE.md

 # Component Architecture Guide

-This document outlines the component architecture, patterns, and best practices used in BookingHub.
+This document outlines the component architecture, patterns, and best practices used in Timeio.

 ## 🏗 Component Structure